 There is a common misconception in today's society that sleep is a luxury, not a necessity.
 Luckily, today’s society also has easy access to uncanny amounts of information about sleep through the internet.
 Yet, people still deprive themselves of sleep.

 We are here to shed a huge spotlight on just how important sleep is.
-Sleep is undeniably essential for keeping just about every organ and biological process healthy and functioning.
+The right amount of quality sleep is undeniably essential for keeping just about every organ and biological process healthy and functioning.
 This also includes healing any pain you might feel throughout your body.
 Sleep is your body’s time to work on itself.
 Even if you think that you are getting enough sleep, your old mattress could be interrupting that.
 When the body is not in a proper sleeping position, it cannot properly heal itself, but more on that here.

 without further adieu, check out these incredible ways the body heals and protects itself during sleep.